-We recommend continuing giving the immunosuppression medicines to your child so their disease does not flare.
+We would recommend to continue giving the immunosuppression medicines to your child so their disease does not flare.

 If you are concerned your child is very unwell with any serious infection it is sensible to follow our usual advice to pause the immunosuppression medicines, contact the Rheumatology team and we would usually restart them again once your child is recovering.